mariogl/documents/webapp/README.md

 ## Architecture

-Layered architecture per bounded context:
+The folder structure has been chosen with the "screaming architecture" principle in mind: the top-level folders reflect the application's business concepts, not implementation details.

+Within each module, a layered architecture is followed to separate concerns:

-- Domain: types
+- Domain: Types and Business models
-- Application: services, stores, factory, DI context, sorters
+- Application: Services, stores, factories, DI contexts, sorters
-- Infrastructure: clients, DTO mapping, test handlers
+- Infrastructure: API and WS clients, DTO mapping, test handlers
-- Presentation: components, media-query helper, CSS modules
+- Presentation: UI components, media query helper, CSS modules
 - Shared: base `Component`, `Store`, `Context`, config, date helpers, testing utilities

-The entry point wires environment, constructs services, provides contexts, connects notifications, and mounts `App`.
+The entry point wires environment, constructs services, provides contexts, connects notifications, and mounts the `App` component.

 ## Design patterns and decisions